Evrey/SHC_AIV/README.md

 ![Screenshot of the new Pig's castle](./img/pig.png)

 All in all, the pig still builds his... weird... wall thing with low walls.
 Granted, it does have style.
-This time, however, the Pig separates his castle into three sections.
-The first section is his inner castle, using high walls and having his biggest towers connected to them.
-Around this section the new Pig has a living section full of houses on one side of his castle, and a weapon making section on the opposite side.
-All three sections are finally enclosed with an outer, lower wall with smaller towers.
-To further improve the Pig, his castle now makes use of tower mangonels.
+This time, however, the Pig separates his castle into two sections.
+The inner castle, enclosed by high walls, has two big towers attached to it.
+One of those towers even has a tower mangonel.
 Good thing there aren't any campaign missions where you or your allies have your castles right next to a Pig, right...?
 Right...?!
+The second section is the castle village, enclosed by those small walls as you know and like them.

+Unlike the vanilla castles, this Pig builds bad stuff all over the place.
+Dungeons, racks, chopping blocks,... almost everything there is to be built.
+This isn't enough to give him -5 popularity, but it surely is enough to emphasize his character.
+Really, why didn't Firefly give him more than occasionally two gallows?

 ### The Wolf